ertis-research/kafka-ml/README.md

 By default, Kafka-ML will be deployed on the namespace `kafkaml`.
 If you wish to change this, you can modify the variable that determines this at the start of the scripts.
 You should also modify the file `backend-deployment.yaml` specifying in which namespace you want to deploy the training and inference jobs.

+By default, Kafka-ML will be deployed using CPU-only images.
+If you desire to deploy Kafka-ML with images enabled for GPU acceleration, the `Dockerfile` and `requirements.txt` files of `mlcode_executor`, `model_inference` and `model_training` modules must be modified as indicated in those files.

 In case you want to build Kafka-ML step-by-step, then follow the following steps:

 1. You may need to deploy a local register to upload your Docker images.
 You can deploy it in the port 5000: